Gregory Gerami gave $237 million to Florida A&M. The donation was fake.

 Gerami violated his equity management account's terms by improperly transferring 15 million stock shares in the first place, according to Monday's report.
 When the company terminated Gerami's contract on May 14, McLaughlin said, any stock certificates in FAMU Foundation's possession were canceled.

-Millions earmarked for scholarships, athletics facilities, the nursing school and a student business incubator will not be realized, but will instead be replaced by harm to FAMU's reputation and halted contributions from previous donors who assumed the university's financial windfall made additional gifts unnecessary, according to the report.
+Millions earmarked for scholarships, athletics facilities, the nursing school and a student business incubator will not be realized.
+Meanwhile, FAMU faces harm to its reputation, and could see fewer contributions from previous donors who assumed the university's financial windfall made additional gifts unnecessary, according to the report.

 Gerami, who founded Batterson Farms in 2021, did not immediately respond to a call requesting comment.
 He has previously maintained to the Associated Press that the full donation would be completed.